Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 * removal of TN5 ME adapters and illumina adapter (unmerged version only)
 * Optional UMI deduplication
 * replicate combination
-* normalization of replicates - (median-of-ratios or total count scaling)
+* normalization of replicates - (median-of-ratios or rpm)
 * QC metrics of alignments and fastq circularization read composition
 * identified site bam file for use with IGV
 * genomic annotation to sites